YHyunCho/yhyuncho.github.io/_posts/2024-06-06-Keep the objects inbounds, remove the objects offscreen, and prefabs.md

 ---
-title: Keep the objects inbounds, remove the objects offscreen, and prefabs
+title: Keep the Objects Inbounds, Remove the Objects Offscreen, and Prefabs
 date: 2024-06-06 11:54:00 +09:00
 categories: [Unity]
 tags: